howl-anderson/doc_for_sdmdata_online/tutorial.md

 ![](check_species_button.png)

-## Collect Occurrence data
+## Collect occurrence data
-Smillar to check species name.
-Make sure the check species name job is done before do this.
+Similar to check species name.
+Make sure that checking species name job has been done before doing this.
+Interface screenshot:
-Interface scrrenshot:

 ![](collect_occurrence.png)

 ## Cross check
-Smillar to other.
-This a optional choice, user can jump it by "marked as checked".
+Similar to others.
+This an optional choice, user can jump it by "marked as checked".
+Interface screenshot:
-Interface scrrenshot:

 ![](cross_check.png)

 ## Export data
-Interface scrrenshot:
+Interface screenshot:

 ![](export_data.png)